-If your child is living in the West Dunbartonshire area, and will be 5 years of age between 1 March 2022 and 28 February 2023 they will be due to start school in August 2022 and must be registered at their catchment school.
-You can register your child for P1 classes starting in August 2022 on the form below.
+If your child is living in the West Dunbartonshire area, and will be 5 years of age between 1 March 2024 and 28 February 2025 they will be due to start school in August 2024 and must be registered at their catchment school.

 Wherever you live, there will be two catchment schools – a denominational school, and a non-denominational school.
 You can only register your child at either the denominational or the non-denominational school in your catchment area.
 You can view the schools in your catchment area using our catchment area postcode search.